-The central demand at this threshold is that “the constituent elements of experience” be identified — as indeed Peterson maintains.18 But the hero cannot know “the constituent elements of experience” absent the possibility of doing so.
-That is, before he can know “the constituent elements of experience” the hero must have visited “the constituent elements of experience” and activated or “put on” (as McLuhan would say) that one of them, or combination of them perhaps, through which knowledge of “the constituent elements of experience” is first of all possible.
+The central demand at this threshold is that “the constituent elements of experience” be identified — as indeed Peterson knows.19 But the hero cannot know “the constituent elements of experience” absent the possibility of doing so.
+That is, before he can know “the constituent elements of experience” the hero must have visited “the constituent elements of experience” and activated or “put on” (as McLuhan would say) that one of them, or that one combination of them perhaps, through which knowledge of “the constituent elements of experience” is first of all possible.
 Unfortunately the hero cannot accomplish this somersault in time without losing himself in the process.
 Only the ‘nobody’ can follow Zarathustra into that ‘convalescence‘ which is so desperately needed by the world.

 - See ‘The History of an Error’ below. ↩